 For several years solar radiation and human health has been one of the hottest topics worldwide within the field of photobiophysics.
 Physicists, biologists and medical doctors join forces to attack the problems from different angles.
 The reason for the sharpened focus on the topic is, no doubt, that numerous positive health effects of Sun exposure have recently been revealed (figure 1).
-Thus, the earlier one-eved focusing on skin cancer is now balanced by considerations of positive effects.
+Thus, the earlier one-eyed focusing on skin cancer is now balanced by considerations of positive effects.
 Delineation of these effects, looking for common causes and balancing them against the risks will be important research fields in coming years.
-Furthermore, there n solar radiation and health owledge is rapidly diffusing ago we started to invite some national reputation to submit ects of the topic, from solar result is the present review. ing, so the review has been main role in the primordial olution of life on the Earth. d mutations have expedited on the Earth is provided by nditions on the Earth made solar radiation reaching the both with respect to intensity continue to occur and will and its destiny in the future. n this context, but of great ture of life on the Earth, radiation and its biological nges in the atmosphere and through it are a part of this or ways of interacting with The penetration of radiation ill be discussed in section 3.
+Furthermore, there is a strongly increasing interest in solar radiation and health among nonexperts, so the new knowledge is rapidly diffusing into the public.
+A couple of years ago we started to invite some prominent scientists of high international reputation to submit updated reviews on different aspects of the topic, from solar physics to photomedicine.
+The result is the present review.
+The field is exponentially expanding, so the review has been continuously updated.

+Solar radiation has played the main role in the primordial synthesis of biomolecules and evolution of life on the Earth.
+Ultraviolet (UV) radiation-induced mutations have expedited the process.
+Practically all energy on the Earth is provided by solar radiation.

+From the time when the conditions on the Earth made development of life possible, the solar radiation reaching the surface of the Earth has changed, both with respect to intensity and spectrum.
+Such changes will continue to occur and will determine the conditions for life and its destiny in the future.
+Human health is a minor thing in this context, but of great importance for us.

+In order to predict the future of life on the Earth, knowledge of the history of solar radiation and its biological impact is of great value.
+The changes in the atmosphere and the penetration of solar radiation through it are a part of this story.